Staffbase/gha-workflows/README.md

 # Reusable Workflows from the Enthusiasts 🎉

 The repository contains all general workflows which can be used for every workflow in another repository.
-If you want to have more information you can take a look at the [GitHub documentation][1].
+If you want to have more information you can take a look at the [GitHub documentation][reusable-workflows].

 If you want to use a template workflow you can copy the following template and adapt it to your specific use case.
 You can find all possible template workflows in the directory `.github/workflows` with the name `template_*.yml`.